whisthq/vm-scripts/README.md

 This repository contains the Fractal PowerShell scripts that get launched at creation of a cloud computer to set it up in a specific configuration.
 These scripts can be toggled from a selection on the Fractal website in the cloud computer creation page, and are then fed to the Azure SDK when the VM gets created.
 A combination of many scripts can be selected.

+The general script, `general.ps1`, always gets installed and sets up the cloud computer for optimal general usage with Fractal.
+The following tasks are performed by the general script.

+- Install Google Chrome
+-

-The following scripts are currently supported:
+The following usage-specific scripts are currently supported:

-The following scripts are yet to be supported:
+The following usage-specific scripts are yet to be supported:

 - Gaming Script
   - Nvidia GeForce
   - Steam
+  - Epic Games Launcher
   -